pboling/gem_bench/CONTRIBUTING.md

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct][🤝conduct].

 To submit a patch, please fork the project and create a patch with tests.
-Once you're happy with it send a pull request and you might also post a message to the [gitter chat][🏘chat].
+Once you're happy with it send a pull request.

 ## Development